coralogix/dynamic-tco/README.md

 # Requirements:
 - An S3 bucket for the lambda to use
-- An IAM role for the lambda execution and the S3 (list, read, write)
 - Your aws User should have permissions to deploy lambdas.
 - Your User should have AWS CLI and SAM.
 - Coralogix audit account access.